einaraz/SharpWaveRipple/README.md

 | window_of_activity| [in mili seconds] duration of window of consecutive values above threshold|
 | threshold | [-] cutoff value above which windows of activity will be isolated |

 Additional options are available and described in inputparameters.py.
-In addition, to help select the best parameters, the option plot_groups can be used.
-Enabling this feature opens a window showing the input time series.
-All detected events will be shown as demonstrated in the graphs belowbelow.
+To help select the best parameters for your dataset, the option plot_groups can be used.
+Enabling this feature will open a window showing SWR detection across the user's selected time series.
+The graphs below demonstrate how detected events are displayed when plot_groups is enabled.
 Note that each MATLAB file will open its own window, and that windows will have to be closed manually.
+While optimizing parameters, it may be best to use a small selection of recordings.

 ![SWR](Fig1.png)
 ![SWR](Fig2.png)